Kubekk/louply_docs/Getting Started/getting_started.md

 4. Sharing best practices: Team members can ask Louply for best practices related to their roles, helping to improve overall productivity and efficiency.

-To get the most out of Louply, remember to:
+!!!primary To get the most out of Louply, remember to:

 - Be specific with your questions to ensure accurate and relevant responses.
 - Use natural language when asking questions, as Louply is designed to understand everyday conversation.
 - Provide feedback on Louply's responses to help improve its performance and accuracy.

+!!!